-If you liked the Rumpelstiltskin fairytale as a kid, you'll like Spinning Silver, a modern-day version that follows the life of Miryem, a woman that descends from a family of moneylenders and is so successful she's said to turn silver into gold.
-When she makes an ill-advised claim, she ends up face to face with the scary creatures of the woods.
+If you liked the Rumpelstiltskin fairytale as a kid, you'll like Spinning Silver, a modern-day version that follows the life of Miryem, a woman descended from a family of moneylenders and is so successful she's said to turn silver into gold.
+When she makes an ill-advised claim, she ends up face to face with daunting creatures of the woods.

-What We Like: There are six narrators in the book for distinct POVs.
+What We Like: There are six narrators in the book for distinct points of view.

 Narrator: Amber Benson or Wil Wheaton